Joe Biden to Launch PAC, Keep Presidential Speculation Going for Years

 “Thinking big is stamped into the DNA of the American soul,” Biden writes in a Medium post set to go live on Thursday.
 “That’s why the negativity, the pettiness, the small-mindedness of our politics today drives me crazy.
 It’s not who we are.”

-Though he campaigned for Clinton, as Politico notes Biden made it clear in private and to some extent in public that he was let down by her campaign.
-He frequently attacked Donald Trump on the campaign trail, and he’s been more willing to publicly attack the president in recently weeks.
+Though he campaigned for Clinton, as Politico notes, Biden made it clear in private and to some extent in public that he was let down by her campaign.
+He frequently attacked Donald Trump on the campaign trail, and he’s been more willing to publicly attack the president in recent weeks.

 “I thought we had passed the days where it was acceptable for political leaders at local and national levels to bestow legitimacy on hate speech and fringe ideologies,” Biden said at Cornell University’s commencement speech last weekend.
 “This is a temporary state of affairs.
 The American people will not sustain this attitude for long, I promise you.”